shabbychef/BWStest/README.md

 <img src="github_extra/figure/fig_two_B-1.png" title="plot of chunk fig_two_B" alt="plot of chunk fig_two_B" width="700px" height="500px" />

-Here we replicate figure 3A of Baumgartner _et al._.
-We draw two samples from the exponential distribution, letting _l_ be the ratio of the rate parameters of the two populations.
+Here we replicate figure 3A of Baumgartner _et al._ We draw two samples from the exponential distribution, letting _l_ be the ratio of the rate parameters of the two populations.
 We compute the empirical rejection rate at the 0.05 level.
 As in Baumgartner,